Prisma-Multimodal/ViT-Prisma/docs/experiments/ImagenetResults.md

 In our ImageNet experiment, we aimed to assess the performance of Mice ViTs on a more complex and diverse dataset, ImageNet.
 We trained mice ViTs on classifying the 1000 ImageNet classes.

 ## Training Details
-Similar to the dSprites experiment, for each attention layer setting, we explored two model variants: an attention-only model and a model combining attention with the MLP module.
+Siinstitutionr to the dSprites experiment, for each attention layer setting, we explored two model variants: an attention-only model and a model combining attention with the MLP module.
 Dropout and layer normalization were not applied for simplicity.
 The detailed training logs and metrics can be found [here](https://wandb.ai/vit-prisma/Imagenet/overview?workspace=user-yash-vadi).

 ## Table of Results
 Below table describe the accuracy `[ <Acc> | <Top5 Acc> ]` of Mice ViTs with different configurations.